tmorrell/hello-world/README.md

 # hello-world

-This is a test repo for the Code4Lib Git Carpentry Workshop
+This is a test repository for the Code4Lib Git Carpentry Workshop.